scy6500/nerf-workspace/README.md

 1. Click the "Create your workspace" button on the [Ainize Workspace page](https://ainize.ai/workspace).
 2. As the Container option, select "Import from github".
 3. Click the "Start with repo url" button.
 4. Put "https://github.com/ainize-workspace-collections/ml-workspace" in "Enter a Github repo url".
-And select the "2022.01-dev" branch.
+And select this branch.
 5. Select the required tool(s) and click the OK button.
 6. Click "Start my work" after selecting the machine type.
    Now, enjoy your own Ainize Workspace! 🎉